Bachelor of Arts in Psychology, 2014

 After several years of merely going through the motions and living on government assistance – during which time she also went through a painful divorce – something changed for Pattie.
 “I told myself what I had always told my sons when they were growing up: if I wanted my situation to get better, I had to make it happen myself.”
 So Pattie got to work figuring out what her options were to get a degree and make steps toward a second career.
 An online platform was the obvious choice for the sake of convenience and health limitations, and she chose Ashford for a good reason.
 “Each time I needed advice I was talking to the same person, instead of getting the next person in the call room whose line was open.”

-Before she began classes in January of 2010, she had never written a term paper, calling herself “an old lady who was terrified about whether I would survive going to college at my age.”
-Today, Pattie is pursuing a double major in Psychology and Applied Behavioral Science, and after an estimated graduation year of 2013, she plans to go on to get a Master’s degree in the hopes of working as a mental health counselor with children who have behavior issues or are victims of abuse.
-“I will be a nurturer again,” explains Pattie, now 53.
+Before she began classes in January of 2010, she had never written a paper, calling herself “an old lady who was terrified about whether I would survive going to college at my age.”
+Pattie pursued her Bachelor of Arts in Psychology and completed her program in February 2014 at age 55.
+Her future plans are to go on to get a Master’s degree in the hopes of working as a mental health counselor with children who have behavior issues or are victims of abuse.
+“I will be a nurturer again,” explains Pattie.
 “I was a healer of physical wounds, and now I will be a healer of emotional ones.
 Sometimes those are the ones that need the most attention.”

 As living proof that it’s never too late to get a degree, Pattie hopes to inspire her children and her grandchildren, as well as others like her.
-“I want to be an inspiration to those out there that are like me, who, because of a disability, are no longer able to work in their chosen field.
+“I want to be an inspiration to those out there who are like me, who, because of a disability, are no longer able to work in their chosen field.
 You can learn a new career and flourish.
-You can be a productive member of society and thrive if you are willing to do the work it takes to get there.
+You can learn new things and thrive if you are willing to do the work it takes to get there.
 Believe me, if I can do it, anyone can.

 “I languished for so long, feeling worthless and depressed,” continues Pattie.
 “Ashford has brought a new purpose to my life.
-I have been on the Dean’s list every semester.
+I was on the Dean’s list every semester.
 This accomplishment means the world to me because back in the dark ages when I was in school, I was an average or below average student.”
-Today, Pattie is a proud members of the Alpha Sigma Lambda National Honor Society.
+Today, Pattie is a proud member of the Alpha Sigma Lambda National Honor Society.